HLYang2001/HLYang.github.io/_pages/cv.md

 Education
 ======
-* B.A. in English, Tsinghua University, 2024 (Expected)
+* B.A. in English, __Outstanding Graduate__, Tsinghua University, 2024
-  * Minor in Economics and Finance, Tsinghua University, 2024 (Expected)
+  * Minor in Economics and Finance, Tsinghua University, 2024
-  * Minor in Statistics, Tsinghua University, 2024 (Expected)
+  * Minor in Statistics, Tsinghua University, 2024

 Skills